xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 As with an Ada package, any code in the main begin-end block of a unit gets executed as the program is initialized.
 As you'll see later, this sometimes gives us neat simplifications in the code.
-Our procedure Init, which has been with us since Installment 1, goes away entirely when we use units.
+Our procedure `Init`, which has been with us since Installment 1, goes away entirely when we use units.
 The various routines in the Cradle, another key features of our approach, will get distributed among the units.